Tower of God

 It has received several mobile game adaptations and merchandise.
 In Japan, the web manhwa received an anime television series adaptation by Telecom Animation Film that first premiered on Naver Series On in South Korea, and aired in Japan immediately afterward.
 It originally aired from April to June 2020.
-Crunchyroll licensed and simulcasted the Japanese broadcast version of the anime for its streaming service.
-In August 2022, a second season was announced.
+A second season produced by The Answer Studio aired from July to December 2024.

 Synopsis

-Setup
+Premise

 Tower of God centers around a boy named Twenty-Fifth Bam.
-It is notable that in Korea 'Bam' can mean 'Night' or 'Chestnut'.
 He has spent most of his life trapped beneath a vast and mysterious Tower, with only his close friend, Rachel, to keep him company.
 When Rachel enters the Tower, Bam is devastated.
 Somehow, Bam manages to open the door to the Tower.
 Now, he will go any distance to see Rachel again even if it means dying.
 When he enters the Tower, he meets allies that will help him up the tower.